felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

     The $publicIP variable will be used in the next step as an input parameter to the _poller.ps1_ script

-4. Run the _poller.ps1_ script that basically makes two requests on the BookService WebAPI, first calling the /reviews/1 (the reviews of the Book with ID 1) then the /review/2 endpoint (all the reviews of the Book with ID 2), by executing:
+4. The _poller.ps1_ script will make two requests on the BookService WebAPI, first calling the /reviews/1 (the reviews of the Book with ID 1) then the /review/2 endpoint (all the reviews of the Book with ID 2), by executing:

     ```powershell
     C:\Labs\Lab_Modules\Tools\Poller.ps1 -PublicIP $publicIP